brainvisa/brainvisa.github.io/cluster.md

 Then log in the TGCC (via ssh), and in a shell there:

+  - to be done once, if needed: declare a PCOCC repository at a suitable location.
+The default images repository location is `$CCCWORKDIR/.pcocc-images`.
+If you want or need to use another location, create or edit the file `$HOME/.pcocc/repos.yaml` and add lines to declare new repositories, like this one:

+        - name: project3
+          path: /ccc/workflash/cont003/n4h00003/n4h00003/.pcocc-images

+    This will declare a repository in `/ccc/workflash/cont003/n4h00003/n4h00003/.pcocc-images`, named `project3` (which, here, is shared between users of the project).
+Several repositories may be declared.
+You can check that they are taken into account using the command:

+        pcocc image repo list

+  - import the `.tar` image in PCOCC:

         cd /ccc/workflash/cont003/n4h00003/gaston  # this dir is just an example
         # n4h00003 is the project identifier I am in: use your own instead
         pcocc image import docker-archive:brainvisa-5.0.4.tar n4h00003:brainvisa-5.0.4

 Then the image should be in pcocc: